haugjo/float/docs/modules/DataLoader.md

 This class serves as a wrapper for the skmultiflow Stream module.

 #### Attributes
-stream
+stream (skmultiflow.data.base_stream.Stream)
-: skmultiflow.data.base_stream.Stream
+: data stream object

+file_path (str)
+: path to a .csv file containing the data

-target_column
+target_column (int)
-: integer
+: index of the target column of the .csv file

 #### Functions
 init